 snaps, unless you specify particular snaps to refresh.

 $ sudo snap refresh hello hello already up to date $ sudo snap refresh core 64.75 MB [=====================================>___] 12s core updated

-And revert if something goes wrong!
+Revert if something goes wrong

-With the technology built in to snappy it is simple to roll back to a previous version of an application for any reason.
+It is simple to roll back to a previous version of an application for any reason.

 $ snap list Name Version Rev Developer Notes hello-world 6.1 26 canonical - $ sudo snap revert hello-world Name Version Rev Developer Notes hello-world 6.0 25 canonical -